JoeWarriner/social_life/README.md

 Social life is a minimalist microblogging app with a REST API interface.
 Users can create accounts, post short updates to a ‘wall’, and view, comment on, and 'like' other users’ updates.

 ## 2. Implementation
-Social life is implemented in NodeJS using express, with a MongoDB database using Mongoose 3rd party library from NPM.
+Social life is implemented in NodeJS using express, with a MongoDB database using Mongoose 3rd party library.

 ### 2.1 Models